 Comcast is a well known household name across America due to its cable, Internet, and home phone service offerings.
 The company is now beginning to offer a mobile service to its subscribers.

-Coined Xfinity Mobile, the service is a new offering by Comcast released in early 2017 in some areas.
+Coined Xfinity Mobile, the service is a new offering by Comcast available to current Xfinity customers TV or Internet customers.
 After some testing, the service is now available to the public nationwide.

 Contrary to popular belief, Comcast isn't building its own cellular network towers for Xfinity Mobile.
 Instead, it works as a Mobile Virtual Network Operator (MVNO).
 In other words, Xfinity Mobile utilizes other existing networks to provide service to customers.
 Comcast has chosen to partner up with Verizon coupled with the power of its own Wi-Fi hotspots.
 Many customers believe that getting cellular service through a MVNO such as Xfinity Mobile is a valuable deal compared to traditional cellular plans.
 Xfinity claims to offer the same quality of coverage as the top carriers in the industry.

 Comcast is big around bundles, so it's no surprise that Xfinity Mobile is most valuable and pushed more with other Comcast services.
 Unfortunately for those who aren't current subscribers, Xfinity Mobile is not available to them.
 You'll need to sign up for some sort of Xfinity bundle or service to have access to the Mobile service.
 Once you're an established customer, Xfinity Mobile can be bought for as little as $45 a month for unlimited talk, text and data.

 Some people question whether they should switch to Comcast for their cellular service.
 Let's take a closer look at all of the details to get a better idea if Xfinity Mobile is the ideal plan for you.

 What Is Xfinity Mobile?